koalamer/vsc-labeled-bookmarks/README.md

 * `labeledBookmarks.colors`: list of colors to be made available when creating new bookmark groups or when setting the color of an existing one.
 It should be in the form of: `[["red", "ff0000"], ["green", "00ff00"]]`
 * `labeledBookmarks.defaultShape`: set which vector icon should be used as the default for new groups
 * `labeledBookmarks.overviewRulerLane`: set how the bookmark should be marked on the overview ruler (scrollbar)
+* `labeledBookmarks.lineEndLabelType`: set how the line end labels for labeled bookmarks should be displayed

 ## Invalid Bookmarks